 Assessment Item with compulsory component % needed to meet compulsory component Is additional assessment available if student does not meet compulsory component?
 If additional assessment is available, explain what type Practicals and tutorials are compulsory Satisfactory completion of all practicals and tutorials Yes Alternative practical sessions or tutorial assessments may be arranged on a case by case basis

-Students will submit a total of 5 worksheets worth 4% each during the semester that will consist of mainly short answer and multiple choice questions.
+Students will submit a total of 5 worksheets worth 6% each during the semester that will consist of mainly short answer and MCQ questions on course content.

-The practical exam will be approximately 1 hour and held at the end of the semester.
-The exam will cover practical content, including that of dissection practicals.
-The entire semester practical content is assessable.
+The second practical test will be approximately 1 hour and held in the examination period.
+The exam will be weighted to cover the remaining body systems, however the entire semester practical content is assessable.

 The final 3 hr theory exam will examine all components of the course.

 SubmissionIf an extension is not applied for, or not granted, then a penalty for late submission will apply.
 A penalty of 10% of the value of the assignment for each calendar day that the assignment is late (i.e. weekends count as 2 days), up to a maximum of 50% of the available marks will be applied.
 This means that an assignment that is 5 days late or more without an approved extension can only receive a maximum of 50% of the marks available for that assignment.

 Grades for your performance in this course will be awarded in accordance with the following scheme: